-Source for population: U.S. Census Bureau estimates, except CTA is CTA budget book estimate.
+Source for population: U.S. Census Bureau estimates, except CTA is budget book estimate.

-1 Supported by local property taxes (indirectly for Chicago Teachers Fund)
+1 Supported by local property taxes (indirectly for Chicago Teachers' Fund).

-2 Supported by local sales taxes, real estate transfer tax, and fares
+2 Supported by local sales taxes, real estate transfer tax, and fares.

-3 Supported by state sales taxes, income taxes, and other general revenues
+3 Supported by state sales taxes, income taxes, and other general revenues.

-The following graph illustrates the \$19.1 billion increase in the ten local funds' unfunded liabilities between FY2000 and FY2009, alongside the \$5,910 increase in unfunded liabilities per capita.
+The following graph illustrates the \$23.6 billion increase in the ten local funds' unfunded liabilities between FY2000 and FY2010, alongside the \$7,804 increase in unfunded liabilities per capita.

-Investment Rate of Return 53
+Investment Rate of Return62

-In FY2009 each of the eight pension funds with a January 1 to December 31 fiscal year had a positive rate of return, in contrast with the double-digit negative returns experienced in FY2008.
-The two funds with a July 1 to June 30 fiscal year, the Park District Fund and the Teachers' Fund, experienced losses in both FY2008 and FY2009.
+In FY2010 each of the ten pension funds had a positive rate of return, in contrast with the double-digit negative returns experienced in FY2009 for the Teachers' and Park District Funds.

-The FY2009 average rate of return for those funds with a January 1 to December 31 fiscal year was 18.6%, rebounding from -25.3% in FY2008.
-The average rate of return for funds using a July 1 to June 30 fiscal year was -20.2%, falling from -3.9% in FY2008.
+The FY2010 average rate of return for those funds with a January 1 to December 31 fiscal year was 13.7%, falling from 18.6% in FY2009.
+The average rate of return for funds using a July 1 to June 30 fiscal year was 12.7%, rising from -20.2% in FY2009.